In Science - Podcast

 In Science is the University of Groningen podcast where we interview researchers and bring you the latest news and reports from the academic community in Groningen.
 You can listen to In Science on Spotify, Apple Podcast, Google Podcasts or directly through our RSS feed.
 Subscribe and don't miss a single episode!
 Got a question or a suggestion for an interesting topic?
 Mail us at podcast rug.nl or text us on WhatsApp: 06-49230111.

-In this 18th episode, Alex Friedrich is with us.
-He is a Professor of Medical Microbiology & Infection Control at the University Medical Center Groningen.
-Wim, Tina and Arjen talk to him about the corona crisis, relaxing the measures and his personal experience in dealing with the corona virus COVID-19.
-Also, Arjen gives some historical perspective on reopening of the doors of the university in relation to the opening of the next Academic Year on 31 August 2020.
+- Episode 18: Alex Friedrich is with us.
+He’s a Professor of Medical Microbiology & Infection Control at the UMCG.
+Wim, Tina and Arjen talk to him about the corona crisis, the measures and his personal experience in dealing with COVID-19.
+Also, Arjen gives some historical perspective on reopening of the doors of the university in relation to the opening of the next Academic Year.

 - Episode 13: The first episode in English and this time our guest is Assistent Professor Sahar El Aidy.
 She tells us about her research on the relation between the gut and the brain.
 Wim, Nanna and Arjen ask her in what way gut bacteria can influence our mood, health and sometimes even the medication we take.
 Also, Arjen discusses the research of Theunis Piersma on the migratory flyway of birds.

 - Episode 12: Our guest is Prof. dr. Louwrens Hacquebord.
 Forty years ago, he organised the first archeological expedition to Spitsbergen for the University of Groningen.
 The Spitsbergen 79 exhibition in the University Museum illustrates under what circumstances researchers had to work on Spitsbergen.
 Wim, Nanna and Arjen interview Louwrens about his experiences during the expedition.